microsoft/hummingbird/README.md

 Install the Hummingbird package:
 ```
-pip install hummingbird-ml[extra]
+pip install hummingbird-ml
 ```

-This includes optional dependencies lightgbm and xgboost.
-If you do not need those, you can use:
+If you require the optional dependencies lightgbm and xgboost, you can use:
 ```
-pip install hummingbird-ml
+pip install hummingbird-ml[extra]
 ```